📌Key Takeaways

 - Trans fats: Fried foods, processed snacks

-Superfoods for Your Heart
+Superfoods for Your Heart:

-- •Salmon: Omega-3s reduce inflammation
+- Salmon: Omega-3s may help reduce inflammation

-- •Oats: Soluble fiber lowers cholesterol
+- Oats: Soluble fiber may help lower cholesterol

-- •Berries: Antioxidants protect arteries
+- Berries: Antioxidants may help protect arteries

-- •Nuts: Healthy fats support heart function
+- Nuts: Healthy fats may support heart function

-- •Leafy greens: Nitrates improve blood flow
+- Leafy greens: Nitrates may help improve blood flow

-Tip 2: Move Your Body Regularly
+2. Move Your Body Regularly

 Best Exercises for Heart Health: